-Use the following PromoCode to get 20% discount for regular Dolphin Watching boat tour bookings until end of July:
+Use the following PromoCode to get 20% discount for regular Dolphin Watching boat tour bookings until end of the year 2020:

 In the last couple of weeks, pods of common-dolphins have been spotted be local sailors.
 These marine mammals, have been sighted in Lisbon at least 9 times sinces 30th of May.
 Today was no exception for Dolphins to frequent Lisbon.

 Since the reopenning of boat tours in Lisbon, with all Clean & Safe measures, the customers have been very lucky to find dolphins “literally” in Lisbon.
 During our dolphin watching boat tour, sometimes we find these wild animals inside the Tagus river.
 In the last month of march 2020, dolphins showed up a couple of times.
 This fenomenon, has yet no explanation for the scientific comunity.